yash9111/questdb.io/docs/reference/sql/join.md

 | 2019-10-17T00:00:00.000000Z | NULL                        | 101 | NULL |
 | 2019-10-17T00:00:00.300000Z | 2019-10-17T00:00:00.000000Z | 102 | 100  |
 | 2019-10-17T00:00:00.500000Z | 2019-10-17T00:00:00.400000Z | 103 | 102  |

+Notice how the first record in the `bids` table is not joined with any record in the `asks` table.
+This is because there is no record in the `asks` table with a timestamp prior to the timestamp of the first record in the `bids` table.

+Similarly, the second record in the `bids` table is joined with the first record in the `asks` table because the timestamp of the first record in the `asks` table is prior to the timestamp of the second record in the `bids` table.

 :::note